 Alternative Certification Track (ACT) Program

-Offered by the Department of Middle, Secondary, Reading, and Deaf Education, the Alternative Certification Track or ACT Program is an opportunity for college graduates to earn a master's degree in education and receive recommendation for initial teacher certification in Middle Grades Education or Secondary Education.
+Offered by the Department of Middle, Secondary, Reading, and Deaf Education, the MAT (formerly known as the Alternative Certification Track or ACT Program) is an opportunity for college graduates to earn a master's degree in education and receive recommendation for initial teacher certification in Middle Grades Education or Secondary Education.

-The ACT Program offers two tracks of study.
+The MAT Program offers two tracks of study.

 For professionals currently teaching on a non-renewable non-professional certificate, students in the M.A.T.. can earn certification (T-4) after their first year and complete the requirements for the M.A.T. in their second year in the program (T-5).
 The curriculum includes two full semesters of internship/student teaching experience in the schools.